zuora/sdk-java-samples/README.md

 Before Zuora releases the SDK jar to a public maven repo, there are two ways for users to add it into your development repo.

-#### Option1: Use zuora-sdk-java-{version-string}-with-dependencies.jar with all dependencies packaged
+#### Option 1: Use zuora-sdk-java-{version-string}-with-dependencies.jar with all dependencies packaged
 ##### 1. Download jar to your development environment from {url}

 ##### 2. Install this into your local maven repo.